Design Educator Typography Intensive

 Aaron Draplin is a graphic designer and the founder of Draplin Design Co.
 Clients include Coal Headwear, Union Binding Co., Richmond Fontaine, Esquire, Nike, Wired, Dinosaur Jr, Timberline, Chunklet, Eaux Claires Music Festival, Poler, Incase, Sub Pop Records, Fender, Marc Maron, Cobra Dogs, Jill Soloway, Sasquatch Music Festival, Rhett Miller, Old 97s, Jason Isbell, Nixon Watches, Bernie Sanders, Patagonia, Target, Chris Stapleton, NASA/JPL, John Hodgman, Ford Motor Company, Woolrich and the Obama Administration.

-Module 3: Branding and Social Media (Classroom)
+Classroom: Branding and Social Media

 Jotham Ndugga-Kabuye & Aaron Draplin

-Module 4: The Generative Typographic Brand (Main Session)
+Main Session: The Generative Typographic Brand

 Roy Tatum & Brad Bartlett